ramadidhanaraju042/Library-Management-System/README.md

 Java (JDK 8+)	                     Core language used for logic and structure IntelliJ IDEA / Eclipse            Recommended IDEs for development / VS Code
-OOP Concepts	                     Methods, data encapsulation, and modular code                                           organization
+OOP Concepts	                     Methods, data encapsulation, and modular code
 Arrays	                           Used for storing and managing books and users Scanner Class	                     For taking user input Switch Statements	                 For menu-based control flow